Going after the economically disadvantaged!

 Pensions are valuable assets that can help shape our financial future.
 But, like anything valuable, our pensions can become the target for illegal activities, scams or offers of unrealistic and inappropriate investments.
 With the news that one in ten over 50s are targetted by scammers, there's no time like the present to get clued up on how to avoid a scam.
 Here are 10 easy precautions you can keep up your sleeve.

 Get more essential advice delivered straight to your inbox...

 Often scammers will call out of the blue offering a 'free pension review'.
-No reputable organisation, including Government services such as Pension Wise, would ever do such a thing – the chances are they are simply laying the ground work to steal your money.
-If anyone cold calls or contacts you out of the blue about your money, don't talk to them.
+No reputable organisation, including Government services such as Pension Wise, would ever do such a thing – the chances are they are simply laying the groundwork to steal your money.
+It's now illegal for anyone to cold-call you about your pension so don't talk to them.
 Just hang up!